vmware-tanzu-labs/educates-training-platform/docs/installation-guides/deploying-to-minikube.md

 If you already have a cluster started with Minikube, you cannot stop it, and then provide this option when it is restarted.
 The option is only used for a completely new cluster.

+Note that you must be using ``dockerd``, and not ``containerd``, in the Minikube cluster.
+This is because ``containerd`` does not accept an IP subnet when defining insecure registries to be trusted, allowing only specific hosts or IP addresses.
+Because though you don't know what IP address will be used by Minikube in advance, you can't provide the IP on the command line when starting Minikube to create the cluster the first time.

 Ingress controller with DNS
 ---------------------------